kubicek11/Version_control_Git/project/project_main.md

 ### Installation

-1. If you don't have Git installed, download it from the official website:
+1. If you don't have Git installed, download it from:
    [Git Official Website](https://git-scm.com/)

 2. Open Git Bash.

-3. Install Git LFS by running the following command:
+3. Install Git LFS by running the following command in the Git Bash:

 ```bash
 git lfs install